Clinical Counseling: Curriculum and Degree Requirements

 The California School of Professional Psychology’s Clinical Counseling Master’s program is offered on two campuses: San Francisco and Fresno.

-- In San Francisco, most courses are offered in the afternoons and evenings.
+- In San Francisco, most courses are offered in the afternoons, evenings and weekends.

 - In Fresno, courses are offered in the evenings and on weekends.